IHE/ITI.Topologies/topologies.md

 Document Query and Retrieve is enabled by the [XCA](https://profiles.ihe.net/ITI/TF/Volume1/ch-18.html) Profile in a network setting, but can also be enabled by the [MHD](https://profiles.ihe.net/ITI/MHD/index.html) Profile.

-### Message Delivery
+### Push Model

-**Message Delivery** refers to a document sharing model where an information source wants to communicate healthcare information to a particular intended recipient.
+**Push Model** or simply "push" refers to a document sharing model where an information source wants to communicate healthcare information to a particular intended recipient.
 In this model, documents are prepared by the source and then need to be communicated and routed to a recipient that consumes them directly.

 This model can be thought of as a direct replacement for email, fax, postal mail, etc. and is often referred to as a "push" model.

-Message Delivery is enabled by the [XDR](https://profiles.ihe.net/ITI/TF/Volume1/ch-15.html), [MHD](https://profiles.ihe.net/ITI/TF/Volume1/ch-33.html), and [XCDR](https://profiles.ihe.net/ITI/TF/Volume1/ch-40.html) Profiles.
+Push is enabled by the [XDR](https://profiles.ihe.net/ITI/TF/Volume1/ch-15.html), [MHD](https://profiles.ihe.net/ITI/TF/Volume1/ch-33.html), and [XCDR](https://profiles.ihe.net/ITI/TF/Volume1/ch-40.html) Profiles.

 ### Translation Capabilities